aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 ## Environment Configuration

 ### Environment Variables
 The application requires several environment variables to be set.
-These are managed through a `.env` file:
+These are managed through a `.env` file in the root directory:

 ```bash
 # API Configuration